| New Guinean, Waigeo, and Sulawesian species | |

 Nepenthes tentaculata.

-Nepenthes klossii--A pitcher with a slighly humped back, similar to that of
+A pitcher with a slightly humped back, similar to that of

 N. aristolochioides but less pronounced.